-- Firms should ensure that staff are adequately trained to enable them to implement the firm's process for following this guidance. - 3.43 Firms must keep records of how any process was designed sufficient to demonstrate that the options presented were consistent with customers' best interests.
-A record should also be kept of both generic information presented to all customers, and any personalised information presented to a particular customer. - 3.44 Firms should record and monitor initial and further payment deferrals offered, any alternative measures provided, as well as any issues which might impede customers' ability to access the assistance required under this guidance.
-Firms should use this information to keep their processes for following this guidance under review to ensure that customers' interests are being met and to refine their approach. - 3.45 Firm supervisors may request access to a firm's records and the outcomes of a firm's customer monitoring. - 3.46 The payment deferrals described here should be regarded as being offered in exceptional circumstances outside of the customer's control.
-In accordance with the relevant Coronavirus Data Reporting Guidance published by the Credit Reference Agencies in consultation with SCOR, firms should not report a worsening status on the customer's credit file during any initial or further payment deferral period. - 3.47 Where customers have been unable to reach timely agreement with firms for a payment deferral because of firms' operational difficulties and subsequently miss a payment which is reported to their credit file, we would expect firms to work with customers and Credit Reference Agencies to ensure that any necessary rectifications are made to credit files to ensure no worsening status is recorded in respect of the payment deferral period. - 3.48 Firms should also ensure no default or arrears charges are levied in relation to payments missed in these circumstances. - 3.49 Where at the end of a payment deferral period a mechanism to repay accrued amounts is agreed we would not expect this to result in any negative reporting (subject to subsequent payment performance being reported in the usual manner). - 3.50 We expect firms to be clear about the credit file implications of other forms of support offered to customers at the end of payment deferral periods and to ensure that a reasonable period of time is afforded to determine an appropriate solution with customers before reporting any new arrears or arrangements to credit files.
+- 5.11 Firms should ensure that staff are adequately trained to enable them to implement the firm's process for following this guidance. - 5.12 Firms must keep records of how any process was designed sufficient to demonstrate that the options presented were consistent with customers' best interests.
+A record should also be kept of both generic information presented to all customers, and any personalised information presented to a particular customer. - 5.13 Firms should record and monitor payment deferrals offered, any alternative measures provided, as well as any issues which might impede customers' ability to access the assistance required under this guidance.
+Firms should use this information to keep their processes for following this guidance under review to ensure that customers' interests are being met and to refine their approach. - 5.14 Firm supervisors may request access to a firm's records and the outcomes of a firm's customer monitoring. - 5.15 The payment deferrals described here should be regarded as being offered in exceptional circumstances outside of the customer's control.
+In accordance with the relevant Coronavirus Data Reporting Guidance published by the Credit Reference Agencies in consultation with SCOR, firms should not report a worsening status on the customer's credit file during any payment deferral period. - 5.16 Where customers have been unable to reach timely agreement with firms for a payment deferral because of firms' operational difficulties and subsequently miss a payment which is reported to their credit file, we would expect firms to work with customers and Credit Reference Agencies to ensure that any necessary rectifications are made to credit files to ensure no worsening status is recorded in respect of the payment deferral period. - 5.17 We expect firms to report to CRAs in line with normal reporting processes in respect of any periods between payment deferrals provided under this guidance, unless paragraphs 1.23 or 5.16 apply. - 5.18 Firms should also ensure no default or arrears charges are levied in relation to payments missed in these circumstances.

+- 5.19 Where at the end of a payment deferral period a mechanism to repay accrued amounts is agreed we would not expect this to result in any negative reporting (subject to subsequent payment performance being reported in the usual manner). - 5.20 We expect firms to be clear about the credit file implications of other forms of support offered to customers at the end of payment deferral periods and to ensure that a reasonable period of time is afforded to determine an appropriate solution with customers before reporting any new arrears or arrangements to credit files.